 - B Roll Rebus: Played obliviously straight.
 The Lord Privy Seal effect is in full force, words and their respective pictures are constantly mixed.

 - David Versus Goliath: There's a very staged scene that attempts to portray an Intelligent Design organization as a David standing against the Goliath of evolutionary science.
 Stein wanders around a street, supposedly having difficulty finding the huge building where he expects the organization to be housed.
-When he's finally pointed to the building, he announces that the organization surely takes up the entire building.
+When he's finally pointed to the building, he announces his assumption that the organization surely takes up the entire building.
 Lo and behold, the organization is quite small and takes up only one office!

 - Documentary Of Lies:

 - To illustrate the point of the evils of evolutionary theory, the movie includes a passage from Darwin's The Descent of Man that seemingly favors eugenics and culling the infirm and insane, but cuts Darwin praising doctors and lawmakers for their care of and concern for the weak and the poor.
 These portions of the text are in the middle of the quote, making their exclusion an intentional lie by omission.
 The following paragraph of the book, omitted in its entirety, has Darwin unambiguously state as evil the very views the film ascribes to him.
-This is called quote mining, a very common tactic which has also been used against Richard Dawkins the same way.
+This is called quote mining, a very common tactic which has also been used against Richard Dawkins in the same way.
 Except, in the portion of the movie interviewing Dawkins, Ben Stein tries to twist or quote mine several things Dawkins says, while leaving in the original content that reveals Stein's dishonesty.

 - Both Richard Dawkins and PZ Myers were interviewed under the claim that it was a documentary about the controversy of evolution vs. creationism or intelligent design, rather than pushing one idea over the other in a blatantly one-sided way.